RockLib/RockLib.Messaging/docs/GettingStarted.md

 ---

 Start both apps.
-SenderApp will receive input from the user, send it to the named pipe, then exit.
-ReceiverApp will listen to the named pipe, display any received messages, wait for the user to press any key, then exit.
+SenderApp will receive input from the user and send it to the named pipe.
+ReceiverApp will listen to the named pipe and display any received messages.